zahrancode/zahrancode/README.md

 ## 🌱 About Me

-Hi, I’m **Zahran**, an aspiring Web Developer with a strong interest in backend development.
+Hi, I’m **Zahrancode**, an aspiring Web Developer with a strong interest in backend development.
 I enjoy understanding how systems work behind the scenes — from writing structured code to connecting applications with databases and APIs.

 Currently, I’m focusing on **PHP & Laravel**, while also exploring frontend fundamentals to build complete and user-friendly web solutions.